yutanicorp/powermolecli/README.md

 #### To enable INTERACTIVE mode

 Edit the JSON document to incorporate the keywords **mode**, **gateways**, and **destination**.
-Hitting ctrl + c in terminal will dismantle tunnel.
+Hitting ctrl + c in terminal will dismantle Tunnel.

 ```
     {